-As editors, we personally believe that the 'Great Separation' of economics and theology was a historical mistake.
+As editors, we personally believe that the 'Great Divorce' of economics and theology was a historical mistake.
 For many centuries, theology, religion, and economic thought have informed each othe (like there has been a direct connection with law studies), but this connection was abandoned.
 Our times require a reorientation on various levels and topics.
 The interdisciplinary debate between different fields of knowledge may well bring about new insights.
 Economics, theology, and religious studies focus on different aspects of human experience and apply different methodologies and it is for this very reason that they might achieve crossover results, beneficial to all.
 While respecting the methodological and cultural differences between disciplines, we are convinced that economists, theologians, and scholars in religious studies can learn from each other and engage in a cooperation with gains for all.

 Editor in chief

-Prof. dr. Lans Bovenberg, Tilburg University
+Prof. dr. Lans Bovenberg, Tilburg University, Netherlands, NL

-Prof. dr. Harry Commandeur, Erasmus University Rotterdam
+Prof. dr. Harry Commandeur, Erasmus University Rotterdam, NL

-Dr. Bas van Os, Erasmus University Rotterdam
+Dr. Bas van Os, Erasmus University Rotterdam, NL

-Ard Jan Biemond MSc, Erasmus University Rotterdam
+Ard Jan Biemond MSc, Erasmus University Rotterdam, NL